Masvingo: Demographics

 The population was approximately 15,000 in 1970; 30,523 in 1982 and rose to 51,743 in 1992.
-It had a population of approximately 58,000 in 2002 and is said to have passed the 100.000 peg in 2008.
+It had a population of approximately 58,000 in 2002.
 Masvingo is located 292 km south of Harare.
-Most of the local population belongs to the Karanga Shona ethnic group.
+Most of the local population belongs to the Karanga and Manyika, Shona sub-tribes.
 The city is divided into suburbs including Mucheke, Rujeko, Rhodene, Target Kopje and Eastvale.
 The suburbs are divided into high-density, middle-density and low-density suburbs.
 Mucheke, the oldest township and Rujeko are the most populous high-density suburbs.
 Mucheke is also the site of the city's main bus rank as well as the stadium which is named after the ghetto.
 KMP and Runyararo suburbs are relatively new high and medium density suburbs beyond Mucheke.
 The middle-density suburbs are Eastvale located close to Zimuto Police Camp and Target Kopje located on the southern part of town on a small hill close to Flamboyant Hotel.
 Rhodene, a low-density suburb on the northern part of the city centre, is the most affluent suburb in Masvingo.
 A new suburban development, Zimre Park, is also taking shape to the north east of the town along Bulawayo Road.
 Another suburban development is taking place close to the affluent Clipsham Park and is aptly named Clipsham Heights as it straddles the hills running parallel to the Beitbridge-Masvingo road.
 Masvingo also has peri-urban plots such as Morningside, Glenlivet, and Bushmead.